About the Recipe: Peach Chipotle BBQ Sauce

 We are always angling for Rob to make homemade pizza dough for dinner.
 Every weekend, the kids ask for Daddy’s pizzas.
 We have the execution of pizza night down to a science at my house.
 I concoct the ideas and prepare all of the toppings, while Rob masterfully tosses the dough and crafts the pizza.
 Our latest pizza creation featured my homemade Peach Chipotle Espresso BBQ sauce topped with fresh SC peaches from Watsonia farms.
-It was the perfect pairing of sweet and spicy.
-This is definitely a fun, delicious, summertime recipe utilizing some beautiful fresh summer produce.
+A perfectly balanced sauce with a little kick of espresso, smoky and spicy chipotle peppers, and sweet, fresh peaches.
+This is definitely a fun, delicious, summertime recipe utilizing beautiful fresh summer produce.

 Peach Chipotle Espresso BBQ Sauce